1. If I want to file a complaint against another student, what do I do?

-Students may receive a phone call, email, text, face-to-face request and/or a letter from the Office of Student Conduct or another University Official (i.e. instructor, Department of Housing staff member, etc.) requesting them to make an appointment to meet with the Director of Student Conduct or designee by a certain deadline.
-If in an email or letter, the communication will describe any complaints that may have been filed against the student(s).
+Students may receive a phone call, email, text message, face-to-face request and/or a letter from the Office of Student Conduct or another University Official (i.e. instructor, Housing and Dining staff member, etc.) requesting them to make an appointment to meet with the Office of Student Conduct.
+The communication will most likely describe any complaints that may have been communicated or filed against the student(s).
 This notification should be taken very seriously.
-Students should make an appointment at their earliest convenience.
-Ignoring this notification and/or failing to make an appointment may result in a hold being placed on their University account or other more severe disciplinary actions.
+Students should make an appointment at their earliest convenience and prior to the stated deadline.
+Ignoring this notification and/or failing to make an appointment may result in a hold being placed on their University account, a decision being made regarding their case without the benefit of their input, or other more severe disciplinary actions.

 Ignoring the attempts of the Office of Student Conduct to make contact with you will not make the situation any easier.
-In addition, failing to appear for an Informal Conduct Meeting and/or Student Conduct Hearing will not help your situation either.
-If you fail to appear for an Informal Conduct Meeting or Student Conduct Hearing, then a hold may be placed on your University account or a decision may be made about your situation without the benefit of your input and perspective being heard.
+In addition, failing to appear for an informal hearing or a formal hearing will not help your situation either.
+If you fail to appear for either type of hearing, then a hold may be placed on your University account or a decision may be made about your situation without the benefit of your input and perspective being heard.

 Note the following University violations from the UCO Code of Student Conduct, Section III.
-H.
+H: